nebulab/pulsar/README.md

 ## Integrations

-Pulsar is easy to integrate since you just need access to the configurations repository and the ability to run a command.
+Pulsar is easy to integrate, you just need access to the configurations repository and the ability to run a command.

 ### Hubot